· Updated

 Every Davis weather station owner already has a place to see their data online: weatherlink.com.
 It is free, it works out of the box, and it shows your live conditions with no setup required.
 So why would anyone pay for a weather website?

 The short answer is that WeatherLink.com and Pro Weather serve different expectations.
 WeatherLink.com gives you a functional dashboard.
-Pro Weather gives you a professional, customisable website that is unmistakably yours.
+Pro Weather gives you a professional, customizable website that is unmistakably yours.
 This post explains the differences so you can decide which fits what you want.

 - Your own domain.
 Your page lives at a weatherlink.com subdirectory, not a domain you control.